 On paper, this is the kind of film that If I proposed it as my final project as a film major, everybody would burst out laughing.
 So kudos to Lowery for 1) having the guts to make this, 2) making it anything but ridiculous, and 3) instead turning this weird concept to a film which might possibly become my favorite film of the year.

-Movies may be the closest thing to ghosts that actually exist, and some of the most ghostly FX predate not only digital cinema, but talkies.
+Movies may be the closest thing to ghosts that exist, and some of the most ghostly FX predate not only digital cinema, but talkies.
 So credit David Lowery for an analog spirit.
-Its philosophical insight is on par with the post-grad cosmic rap a character gives at a shindig—i.e., it's party conversation.
-But the emotions work, with passages of slip-sliding time that say as much about life as they about death.
+Its philosophical insight is on par with the post-grad cosmic rap a character gives at a shindig—i.e., it's dinner party conversation.
+But the emotions work, with passages of slip-sliding time that mean as much for the living as the dead.

 You see, in the first world it doesn't really matter that much if there's a lot of nonsense.
 In the third world it's a different matter, they really need serious intellectuals, and if they were to rant over-inflated postmodern absurdities like in Western Europe, USA and Japan then they would be gone.
 Movies like this exist only in places where MEANING can be overwritten by coffee breaks.
 People are bored, we get it.

 Bonnie Prince Billy (Will Oldham) as the prognosticator just about stole the whole movie.
 I have a soft spot for film concepts like this and Lowery uses the extended metaphor with a stylistic grace reminiscent of the deliberate patience of Malick and 'slow cinema'.
 It leaves so many haunting enigmas on the questionable spirituality of existence.